andrasq/node-microreq/README.md

 It is possible to build new callers that inherit defaults from their builder.

+### promise = request.requestp( uri )

+Make an http or https request and return a Promise that fulfills with the response, or rejects with call errors or 4xx or 5xx http errors.
+The Promise resolves with properties `status` the http status code and `data` the returned data.
+The format of the data is as specified by the uri `encoding`, typically either `'utf8'` or `'json'`.
+If the encoding is not specified, the raw response Buffer is returned.

+    const request = require('microreq');

+    request.requestp({ url: 'http://github.com/andrasq', encoding: 'utf8' })
+    .then((response) => {
+        console.log('call returned http %d with data', response.status, response.data);
+    })

 Change Log
 ----------

+- **0.14.0** - new `requestp` function
 - **0.13.3** - fix relative-path redirects
 - **0.13.2** - fix baseUrl concatenation, fix defaults() baseUrl handling
 - **0.13.1** - `maxRedirects` option